1211ciel/node/words.md

 He that boasts of his knowledge proclaims his ignorance.
 He that boasts of his knowledge proclaims his ignorance.

+ignorance ignorance ignorance ignorance ignorance ignorance ignorance ignorance ignorance ignorance ignorance ignorance ignorance ignorance ignorance ignorance ignorance ignorance ignorance ignorance
+He that boasts of his knowledge proclaims his ignorance.
+He that boasts of his knowledge proclaims his ignorance.
+He that boasts of his knowledge proclaims his ignorance.
+He that boasts of his knowledge proclaims his ignorance.
+He that boasts of his knowledge proclaims his ignorance.

 idle 虚度
+idle idle idle idle idle
+idle idle idle idle idle
+idle idle idle idle idle
+idle idle idle idle idle
+If one idles away his time,youth will fade away and life will run out on him.(Hugo) If one idles away his time,youth will fade away and life will run out on him.(Hugo) If one idles away his time,youth will fade away and life will run out on him.(Hugo) If one idles away his time,youth will fade away and life will run out on him.(Hugo) If one idles away his time,youth will fade away and life will run out on him.(Hugo)

 idle idle idle idle idle
 idle idle idle idle idle
 idle idle idle idle idle